peejaywk/MS3-CoinCollector/README.md

 Install dnspython so the Mongo SRV connection string can be used pip3 install dnspython

-Heroku Deployment
-Create a list of applications and dependencies required to run our website. pip3 freeze --local > requirements.txt

-Create Procfile so Heroku knows how to run the application echo web: python app.py > Procfile

 Install boto3 AWS SDK
 pip3 install boto3